szczyglis-dev/py-gpt/docs/source/modes.rst

 **Querying single files**

 From version ``2.1.8``, you can also query individual files "on the fly" using the ``query_file`` command from the ``Files I/O`` plugin.
 This allows you to query any file by simply asking a question about that file.
 A temporary index will be created in memory for the file being queried, and an answer will be returned from it.
+From version ``2.1.9`` similar command is available for querying web and external content: ``Directly query web content with Llama-index``.

 For example: